High-Dimensional Bernstein Von-Mises Theorems for Covariance and Precision Matrices: Introduction

 Section \ref{sec11} of the paper aims to demonstrate that there is nothing special about using total variation norms for BvM results.
 Other distance measures, such as the Bhattacharyya-Hellinger distance (\cite{bhattacharyya1946measure, Hellinger}) or R\'enyi's $\alpha$-divergence (\cite{renyi}), can also be employed to draw similar conclusions.

-The remainder of the paper is structured as follows.
-After setting up the basic notation in the next subsection, basic definitions and preliminaries are in Section \ref{sec2}.
-Section \ref{sec3} is dedicated to discussing various prior distributions.
-The BvM results for the unstructured settings are provided in Section \ref{sec4}.
-Preliminaries related to concentration graphical models are provided in Section \ref{sec7}.
-Sparsity-based model for the precision matrix and the corresponding prior distributions are formulated in Section \ref{sec8}.
-The BvM result for this setting are provided in \ref{sec9}.
-Section \ref{sec11} delves into the equivalence of different norms in the context of convergence.
-Proofs of certain theorems and technical lemmas are provided in the supplemental document (\cite{supp}).
-Finally, we conclude the paper with a summary of our findings and concluding remarks in Section \ref{sec11}.
+The remainder of the paper is organized as follows.
+After introducing the basic notation in the next subsection, the fundamental definitions and preliminaries are presented in Section~\ref{sec2}.
+Section~\ref{sec3} discusses various prior distributions for dense covariance or precision matrices, and the BvM results for this unstructured dense setting are given in Section~\ref{sec4}.
+Preliminaries related to concentration graphical models appear in Section~\ref{sec7}.
+Sparsity-based models for the precision matrix and the corresponding prior distributions are formulated in Section~\ref{sec8}.
+The BvM and posterior consistency results for the case of a known underlying graph structure are provided in Section~\ref{sec9}, while analogous results for the unknown-graph setting are presented in Section~\ref{sec10}.
+Section~\ref{sec11} addresses the equivalence of various matrix norms in the context of convergence.
+Proofs of selected theorems and technical lemmas are given in the supplementary document \cite{supp1}.
+Finally, we conclude the paper with a summary of our findings and closing remarks in Section~\ref{sec11}.